Mi-V-Soft-RISC-V/PolarFire-FPGA-Splash-Kit/Libero_Projects/README.md

 This folder contains Tcl scripts that build Libero SoC v2023.1 design projects for the PolarFire FPGA Splash-Kit.
 These scripts are executed in Libero SoC to generate the sample designs.
 All cores boot from memory at 0x8000_0000.

 ## Notice
-Due to an issues found in the MIV_RV32 v3.1.100 with the MTVECs address, it is not recommended to use MIV_RV32 v3.1.100 for any FreeRTOS examples.
-A new version of the MIV_RV32 will be released to fix this issue.
+1) Due to an issues found in the MIV_RV32 v3.1.100 with the MTVECs address, it is not recommended to use MIV_RV32 v3.1.100 for any FreeRTOS examples.
+You may continue to use MIV_RV32 v3.0 with FreeRTOS examples.

-There is also an issue when using fast interrupts where the return address can become corrupted, there is a change in entry.S file that can be applied as a workaround, but this will also be fixed in the same release as the MTVEC issue.
+2) There is also an issue which effects all MIV_RV32 cores, when using fast interrupts where the return address can become corrupted.
+There software workaround can be applied in the entry.S in MIV_RV32 HAL file as shown below untill the issue is fixed in the IP.

 .macro STORE_CONTEXT
 addi sp, sp, -SP_SHIFT_OFFSET*REGBYTES
 SREG x1, 0 * REGBYTES(sp)
-  SREG x1, 0 * REGBYTES(sp) // re-write the return address.
+SREG x1, 0 * REGBYTES(sp) // re-write the return address to workaround
 SREG x2, 1 * REGBYTES(sp)
-  SREG x3, 2 * REGBYTES(sp)"
+SREG x3, 2 * REGBYTES(sp)

+Please see the latest MIV_RV32 HAL available [here](https://github.com/Mi-V-Soft-RISC-V/platform/tree/main/miv_rv32_hal).

+A new version of the MIV_RV32 will be released to fix both the issues mentioned above.

 #### PF_Splash_Kit_MIV_RV32_BaseDesign